 3. Source gNB to AMF: N2 message (Source to Target Transparent Container, N2 SM Info).

 The source gNB determines the target gNB based on the measurement report and received TMGIs.
 When target gNB is legacy, the source gNB performs normal N2 handover procedure with the target gNB.

+NOTE: Before switching happens, the source gNB may already be aware of MBS related configurations in target side although it is not mandatory to make such assumption.
+In this case, source gNB may not only reply on UE measurement report to determine whether target side is enhanced or legacy.

 4. The AMF performs PDU Session resource update procedure for PDU Sessions.